JanssenProject/jans/docs/janssen-server/config-guide/config-tools/curl-guide.md

 ### Authentication

-Jans Config API endpoints are OAuth protected.
+Janssen Config API endpoints are OAuth protected.
 It supports basic token as well as JWT token.

-### Invoking Jans Config API via curl
+### Invoking API using curl

-Jans Config API has REST endpoints and can be invoked via curl.
+Janssen Config API has [REST endpoints](https://gluu.org/swagger-ui/?url=https://raw.githubusercontent.com/JanssenProject/jans/vreplace-janssen-version/jans-config-api/docs/jans-config-api-swagger.yaml) and can be invoked using curl.

-#### 1. Prerequisites
+#### Prerequisites

 You will need:

 * **Jans endpoint URL:** https://<server.url>/jans-config-api/....
 * **Token:** The endpoints are OAuth protected and hence will require a token with appropriate scopes.

-#### 2. Sample
+#### Steps

- * Refer to [jans-config-api documentation](https://gluu.org/swagger-ui/?url=https://raw.githubusercontent.com/JanssenProject/jans/main/jans-config-api/docs/jans-config-api-swagger.yaml) to check the endpoint path and required OAuth scopes.
+ * Refer to [API documentation]((https://gluu.org/swagger-ui/?url=https://raw.githubusercontent.com/JanssenProject/jans/vreplace-janssen-version/jans-config-api/docs/jans-config-api-swagger.yaml)) to know the endpoint path and required OAuth scopes to access that endpoint.
 Example: Attribute Endpoint.

     ![image](../../../assets/jans-attribute.png)